Hydration

 Water

-After air, water is the most essential requirement for life.
-Most people do not pay much attention to what they drink and only drink what they like.
+After air, water is the most essential substance for life.
+However, most people do not pay much attention to what they drink, only consuming beverages they like.
 I’m sure you’ve heard or said, “I don’t like water.”
-Proper hydration can significantly impact how you feel.
+However, proper hydration can significantly impact how you feel.
 The next time you feel sluggish in the afternoon, try drinking half a liter of the hydration formula below.
-Ten minutes later, you’ll feel alive again!
+You’ll feel alive again in ten minutes!

 Purification

 Clean water is essential.
 The best way to ensure its cleanliness is to purify it yourself.
 I prefer distillation and use the H2O Labs distiller pictured here.
-Reverse osmosis is also reasonable, but the water is not as pure and the filters need to be changed often.
-If you must use filters, try to find the best balance between cost and effectiveness.
-Some filters are designed for specific contaminants, and you can get a free water report to determine which contaminants are present in your water supply.
+Reverse osmosis is also a good option, but the water is not quite as pure and the filters need to be changed periodically.
+If you use filters, try to strike the best balance between cost and effectiveness.
+Some filters are designed for specific contaminants.
+You can obtain a free water report to determine which contaminants are present in your water supply.
 See the link below.

-One common complaint about purified water is its lack of minerals.
+One common complaint about purified water is that it lacks minerals.
 This is true.
 However, it’s easy to add minerals back to the water or take mineral supplements.
-First, purify your water to ensure it is clean, then add the minerals back in.
+First, purify your water to ensure it is clean, and then add the minerals back in.
 Check out Dr. Dan’s DIY hydration formulas below.

 Under-HYDRATION

 The difference between underhydration and dehydration is rarely discussed.
-Dehydration is a familiar concept.
-We are familiar with the feeling of losing too much fluid, which can manifest as sluggishness, headaches, muscle cramps, and other symptoms.
+Dehydration is a well-known concept.
+We are familiar with the feeling of losing too much fluid, which can manifest as sluggishness, headaches, and muscle cramps.
 We know when we are dehydrated.

 Underhydration, however, is much sneakier.
-Many of us—likely most—do not drink enough water daily.
+Many of us — likely most — do not drink enough water daily.
 We experience mild dehydration so often that it becomes normal to us.
-Yet underhydration, with serum sodium levels around 143–145, is associated with obesity, as well as the worsening of several eye conditions, such as retinopathy and glaucoma, and heart disease.
+Yet underhydration, with serum sodium levels of around 143–145, has been linked to obesity, as well as to the worsening of several eye conditions, including retinopathy and glaucoma, and to heart disease.
 Underhydration is a serious issue.
 A reasonable daily intake recommendation is about two liters (or thirty-six ounces) for most men and slightly less for most women.
-With exercise and in hot weather, this amount should increase by at least another 18 ounces (half liter).
+With exercise and in hot weather, this amount should increase by at least another 18 ounces (half a liter).
 Adequate electrolytes are necessary for good intracellular hydration and to prevent depletion.
-If you drink water and urinate it out right away, your cells didn’t absorb it.
+If you drink water and urinate it out immediately, your cells haven’t had time to absorb it.

 Hydration Drinks

-Although rehydration and hydration products are available, many of them are not research-based, contain sugar, and they are all expensive.
+Although rehydration and hydration products are available, many of them lack a research basis, contain sugar, and are expensive.

-Based on sources I trust, here is a formula for a DIY hydration drink that is as or more effective than commercial products.
-It costs about 30 cents for 18 oz (half a liter) and 60 cents for 36 oz (one liter).
-It ends up at about 100 mOsm/L, in case you’re interested.
-This is called osmolalarity and it relates to the concentration of soluble salts in the water.
-This is the key getting water into your cells as our cells are around 300 mOsm/L (milliosmoles per liter).
-Some authors recommend 200 mOsm/L for maximum water absorption.
-However, I find this too salty to drink routinely.
+Based on trusted sources, here is a recipe for a homemade hydration drink that is as effective as commercial products, if not more so.
+It costs around 30 cents for 18 oz (half a liter) and 60 cents for 36 oz (one liter).
+It ends up at around 100 mOsm/L, in case you’re interested.
+This is called osmolarity and relates to the concentration of soluble salts in a volume of water.
+This is key to getting water into your cells because our cells are around 300 mOsm/L. Some authors recommend 200 mOsm/L for maximum water absorption.
+However, I find this too salty to drink regularly.

 The DIY solution adds extra magnesium to address deficiency.
-If you have a 24-ounce bottle, then just use the half-liter formula.
-You can flavor it with allulose, stevia, or monk fruit non-sugar flavorings if you must have it sweet.
+If you have a 700-ml bottle, use the half-liter formula.
+If you prefer a sweet flavor, you can use allulose, stevia, or monk fruit non-sugar flavorings.
 Even better is apple cider vinegar.
-I prefer sparkling water, even without flavor.
+I prefer sparkling water, even unflavored.

 Potassium chloride is a good addition before and after a hard workout.
-However, some medications have a potassium restriction, and it is possible to overdose potassium, so check with your doctor about this and do not add potassium to every bottle.
+However, some medications have a potassium restriction, and it’s possible to consume too much potassium.
+Therefore, check with your doctor about this, and do not add potassium to every bottle.

 Morning Wake Up

-My morning hydration blast is to use the half liter formula below and add one tablespoon apple cider vinegar.
-I do this every day before my first coffee.
+My morning hydration routine involves mixing the 500-ml formula below with one or two tablespoons of apple cider vinegar.
+I do this every day before my first cup of coffee.

 DIY Hydration Formulas